gqycloud/GeneticModel/README.md

 # GeneticModel

-Simple genetic algoritm model to visualize darwinistic selection
+Simple genetic algoritm model to visualize natural selection Models two populations (predator and prey populations)

-Takes two populations of predator and prey and models natural selection interactions between the two
+For the prey population color is both the reproductive selection trait (female prey will mate each cycle with the most colorful male in their vincinity.
+The color for the child produced will be the mean of the parents) and the naturally selected trait (predators will eat the most colorful prey in their vincinity)